 It’s been a few months since I spent time on the Aamjiwnaang First Nations reserve in Sarnia, Ontario.
-You may remember watching the documentary we made about Aamjiwnaang, and their neighbouring proximity to 40% of Canada’s petrochemical industry—a squared 25km cluster known as the Chemical Valley that’s so toxic it drove the World Health Organization to give Sarnia the title of the worst air in all of Canada two years ago.
+You might remember the documentary we made about Aamjiwnaang and their proximity to 40 percent of Canada’s petrochemical industry—a square 15.5-mile cluster known as the Chemical Valley that’s so toxic it drove the World Health Organization to give Sarnia the title of worst air in all of Canada two years ago.
 Our documentary focused primarily on a benzene leak from January of this year, which came from the Shell refinery and directly affected the reserve’s daycare.
 It would be a mistake to think that leak was an isolated incident.

-Since the film’s completion, an oil spill of 50 barrels from Imperial Oil in June—where eight litres made their way into “the county ditch”—is still being cleaned up.
-In addition, residents of Sarnia and Aamjiwnaang have been on high alert after a lightning strike caused increased flaring from the nearby Shell plant in Corunna this past Friday.
-The TransAlta plant was also in the news for a leak of carbon dioxide on the same day.
+Since the film’s completion, a 50-barrel spill from Imperial Oil in June is still being cleaned up, residents of Sarnia and Aamjiwnaang have been on high alert since last Friday after a lightning strike caused increased flaring from the nearby Shell plant in Corunna, and the TransAlta plant was in the news for a leak of carbon dioxide on the same freaking day.

 “It’s somewhat of a new world.
 There are many pipelines in North America and around the world that are 30, 40, 50, 60 years old… One of the concerns I have expressed to our officials is the regulation of industry.
 It appears to me as a layperson looking at this that I’m not sure it’s regulated as it should be—that a lot of the onus is left on the companies, on the maintenance and the reporting back.
 This only occurs, in many cases, when there’s an incident.”

 One of the more shocking, recurring issues in Sarnia during emergency incidents like this is how the industry will put out incomplete or false information in the middle of a public furor.
-Whether this misinformation is spread through deliberate attempts to minimize the PR damage or if it’s simply a result of broken telephone, slow communication, and poor analysis is hard to tell—but when the pipeline leak was first announced, the Sarnia police declared that “no product entered the Saint Clair River,” a conclusion that would have been based on information given by Sun-Canadian, the pipeline owner, itself.
-When news broke that diesel had, in fact, reached the river a company spokesperson was quick to say there was “not a huge amount” of fuel in the water.
+Whether this misinformation is spread through deliberate attempts to minimize the PR damage or simply the result of slow communication and shitty analysis is hard to tell, but when the pipeline leak was first announced the Sarnia police declared that “no product entered the Saint Clair River,” a conclusion based on information provided by Sun-Canadian itself.
+When news broke that diesel had, in fact, reached the river, a company spokesperson was quick to say there was “not a huge amount” of fuel in the water.

-That disturbingly non-technical assessment of how much fuel ended up in the water makes it even harder to say how much of the 32,000 litres found its way into the St. Clair river, but there was enough fuel in the water for a noticeable oil sheen to be visible on the surface of the St. Clair.
-The river provides water for 170,000 people, so clearly these spills need to be dealt with in a much more timely fashion.
-And that was the exact point made by Peter Epp for the Sarnia Observer, who insists that the people of Sarnia and Aamjiwnaang "deserve better."
+That disturbingly non-technical assessment of how much fuel ended up in the river doesn't give us much to work with, but there was enough in the water for a noticeable oil sheen to be visible on the surface.
+The river provides water for 170,000 people, lending a bit of a "time is of the essence" type vibe to the whole ordeal.
+That was the point made by Peter Epp for the Sarnia Observer, who insists that the people of Sarnia and Aamjiwnaang "deserve better."

 While the Sun-Canadian spill has been out in the open for nearly two weeks, the people of Aamjiwnaang and Sarnia have not received any answers on how the pipeline broke in the first place, what’s being done to prevent it from happening again, and if they should be worried about the aging pipeline infrastructure pumping fuel all around them.